 Also known as Chinese cabbage, Napa cabbage is in the brassica family that includes broccoli, kale and Brussels sprouts.
 It is an excellent source of vitamin K (beneficial for healthy blood clotting); vitamin C (great for boosting immunity and for fighting inflammation); vitamin B6 (helps detoxify the liver and supports the brain and nervous system); and folate (key in the production of red blood cells and in supporting heart health and the nervous system).
 It’s also packed with cancer-fighting antioxidants and loaded with fiber, which helps stabilize blood sugar and optimize elimination.

 Here is my fast and tasty brown bag lunch “recipe” that keeps me on even keel through the afternoon.
 For the record, I always pack my lunch in a Pyrex glass container—here’s why.

-- Drain 1 tin of sardines (packed in water; I like the brand Wild Planet) and place sardines in a 16 oz glass container, like Pyrex.
+Drain 1 tin of sardines (packed in water; I like this brand) and place sardines in a 16 oz glass container.

 Place a piece of parchment paper over the container; now put the lid on the container.
 (The parchment paper ensures a tighter seal).